UKCloud/documentation/articles/other/other-faq-billing.md

 Payment for UKCloud services can be made by direct bank transfer (BACS/CHAPS).
 You can find bank details for payment on your invoice.

+If you signed up with a credit or debit card, your payment card will be automatically charged no sooner than seven (7) days after the invoice date.

 ### How is my invoice formatted?

 Your invoice includes a line for each chargeable service.
 For example, there might be a row for your UKCloud for VMware charges, one for Cloud Storage and another for HSCN connectivity.